 It’s fair to say fitness comes with its fair share of myths.
-Everything in life does, but when something is as diverse as your health, it’s bound to have a few white lies and old wives tales thrown into the mix.
+Everything in life does, but when something is as diverse as your health, it’s bound to have a few white lies and old wives’ tales thrown into the mix.
 Most of it is harmless, but sometimes, it can really be misleading.
 We’re here to help cut that out.
-One of these myths is that with the right workout, you can turn your excess fat into muscle mass.
+One of these myths is that you can turn excess fat into muscle mass with the right workout.
 Sadly, we have bad news.
 That is just not the case.

-So, as we’ve brushed over, to lose fat, you need to be burning calories.
+So, as we’ve brushed over, you need to burn calories to lose fat.
 Just fewer than you need to maintain your current weight, specifically.
 That’s one of the fundamentals of weight loss.
 Ultimately, to lose weight, you need to be having an overall calorie deficit of around 200-500 calories per day, ideally through exercise and through diet.

-It’s sometimes easier said than done we know but avoiding high-calorie foods is the best way to go about it.
+It’s sometimes easier said than done, but avoiding high-calorie foods is the best way to go about it.
 Eating smaller portions where needed and even less often can help too.
 It really depends on your starting point and what eating habits you have.

 To do that, you need to be consuming a lot of good foods like healthy fats, carbs and protein.
 The issue is that a lot of these things make burning fat harder.
 That’s where this myth comes unstuck.

-If you’re really wanting to cut fat and build muscle, you’re going to have to set your sights a little differently.
+If you want to cut fat and build muscle, you will have to set your sights a little differently.
 More specifically, one goal at a time.
 That’s the only way this can really work.
 The most common way to do it is by cutting fat and then building muscle so that you can see the fruits of your work and the progress you made; that’s all well and good.

-Another great way to go about doing it though is to build muscle first.
-As you eat more, you may increase your weight and build a little fat while your building muscle, but you’re of course, building muscle mass.
+Another great way to go about doing it, though, is to build muscle first.
+As you eat more, you may increase your weight and build a little fat while building muscle, but you’re, of course, building muscle mass.
 That sounds obvious but stick with us.

 Overall, that’s the best way to do it.
 Turning fat into muscle is a myth.
 Tissue doesn’t just transform, and there’s no such life hack.
 That doesn’t mean you should lose motivation, though.
-Plan your workout and your diet in the right way, and you’ll see your results, in the long run, one step at a time!
+Plan your workout and diet the right way, and you’ll see your results in the long run, one step at a time!

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.